sebastian-nagel/pywb-wiki/Auto-Configuration-and-Wayback-Collections-Manager.md

 ## Introducing Auto-Configuration and Collection Manager

-With release 0.9.0, pywb Wayback Machine features a new 'zero-configuration' or 'convention-over-configuration' system.
+With release 0.9.0, pywb Wayback Machine features a new 'auto-configuration' or 'convention-over-configuration' system.
 No config files are required and collections are loaded automatically based on designated directory structure.
 (Deployments with existing `config.yaml` files will continue to work, as an existing `config.yaml` will take precedence).

 pywb requires one or more collections.
 Each collection contains a set of archived files, indexes to archive files, and additional UI templates and static (non-archive) content (such js, css, etc...).